Diabetes usually means a big “NO” to sugar intake. But how far is this true?

 Are dates good for diabetes?
 Well, the studies mentioned above prove that when diabetics eat dates, their blood sugars do not spike, contrary to the common notion.
 It is safe to say that consuming dates provides a person with a wide range of health benefits.

 Sugar In Dates For Diabetics: Most people consider dates as an ideal food.
 And why wouldn’t they?
-Dates have no cholesterol, very little fat, and a wide range of nutrients that benefit our body.
+Dates are a whole food, have no cholesterol, very little fat, and a wide range of nutrients that benefit our body.
 But apart from these amazing qualities, dates contain a good amount of sugar.
 One cup of dates contains about 31 grams of fructose (6).

 Medjool Dates And Diabetes